-I went into user experience because I saw very smart people struggle with technology.
+I went into experience design because I saw very smart people struggle with technology.
 And blame themselves.

 This project started my career in UX.
 Since then...

-I strive to design user experiences that make people feel successful.
+I strive to design digital experiences that make people feel successful.

 See portfolio, including:

 Read case studies that illustrate examples of my work:

 - People at the Center - A story of human-centered design